 When do tours take place?

-- The MRC conduct regular tours of its facilities usually on Monday, Tuesday, Wednesday, Thursday and Fridays.
+- The MRC conduct regular tours of its facilities usually on Monday, Tuesday, Wednesday, Thursday and Friday.

 - Tour times are flexible although the sites are at their most active in the mornings and early afternoon.